PPP (Paycheck Protection Program) Loan Forgiveness Information

-- Eligible Group Insurance Costs: insurance costs included in payroll is updated by clarifying that group life, disability, vision, or dental insurance can be considered.
+- Eligible Group Insurance Costs: insurance costs included in payroll are updated by clarifying that group life, disability, vision, or dental insurance can be considered.

 December 28, 2020, UPDATE: Washington has approved a new $900 billion coronavirus relief package and we are keeping a close eye on this.
 The indications are that a new Paycheck Protection Program is included, along with a second draw option for prior PPP borrowers.
 However, details specifically related to PPP loans will take a few days, if not a couple of weeks, to be understood because the bill was 5,000 pages long.
 Once we have full information about the updated program, we will share this information with you.

 PPP Loan Forgiveness

 You have up to 10 months from the end of your covered period to submit your forgiveness application to meet the SBA’s deadline.
 The bank has 60 days to review your forgiveness application and submit it to the SBA, and the SBA has 90 days to review the request.
 We encourage you to review the application forms and instructions and submit your application for forgiveness when you’re sure you’ve met the requirements.

-These FAQ’s were released by the SBA on Aug.
+These FAQs were released by the SBA on Aug.
 4, 2020.
-The document includes sections addressing general questions on loan forgiveness, questions related to forgiveness of payroll and nonpayroll costs and questions on forgiveness reductions.
+The document includes sections addressing general questions on loan forgiveness, questions related to the forgiveness of payroll and nonpayroll costs, and questions on forgiveness reductions.

 Forgiveness Application: Loans $150,000 or Less